PlainsightAI/legacy-docs/README.md

 ## Data Model

-This document lists the main data models that the Sense API's use.
+This document details the main data models that the Sense APIs use.

 [Data Models](data-model.md)

 ## Rules

-Rules are used by the Sense API's to determine when and dictate how events are fired.
+Rules are used by the Sense APIs to determine when and dictate how events are fired.

 [Rules](rules.md)

 ## Edge Rules

-Edge rules are a specified subset of rules that the Sense platform can reliably use with edge node processing.
+Edge rules are a specific subset of rules that the Sense platform can reliably use with edge node processing.

 [Edge Rules](edge-rules-v0.8.md)